The World of Wild Color

 The making of ink is inherently experimental and invites curiosity to the fore.
 I have created inks from locally foraged materials and items in the kitchen or garage.
 Adjusting the pH of the ink and adding mordants also create differences in ink color.
 I keep notes with swatches.

-Deepening this area of my creative practice will entail:
+As my journey continues, deepening this area of my creative practice will entail:

 - Continuing to advocate for ethical foraging practices and honoring the land

 - Continuing to learn more about, heal, and honor my ancestors' roots and heritage

 - Expanding my knowledge of ink materials and experiments

 - Collaborating with other foragers and ink makers